cat-turner/gophers-in-space/example_1/notes.md

 - Mutations, which are expected to mutate date
 - Resolvers, functions that define how the data is retrieved and how it is manupulated in the query and mutations, respectively

-Next: Same thing, less code.
+Next: Queries and Mutations, in less code.